Tokariew/hb_downloader/README.md

 By default script don't try to download trove games, it can be enable in config file or by using --trove switch.
 Trove games are inside windows/linux/mac folder in *2010-11-24 trove* directory.
 If reported md5sum for trove games is identical to games from other purchase, then it will be put in corresponding purchase folder and not trove directory.

 **Script don't have ability to download only trove games**

+Trove support was dropped on 2022-02-15, because Humble Bundle no longer provide it.